Azuro-protocol/LiquidityTree/README.md

 ```

 ## Adding liquidity
-Made with passing the return amount and the leaf number, indicating the range of distribution of the returned amount from the first element to "leaf number" at the time of "taking liquidity".
+Made by passing the return amount and the leaf number, indicating the range of distribution of the returned amount from the first element to "leaf number" at the time of "taking liquidity".
 Called with **```function addLimit(uint128 amount, uint48 leaf) public```**

 *In the example, nodes **1**, **2** are updated.
 Amount in **4**, **5** not changed, because **4**, **5** enter node **2** and lazy update stopped at **2***